alchemy-swift/alchemy/README.md

 ## Contributing

-Ask **Questions** on Stack Overflow with the tag `alchemy-swift` you can also ask us in [Discord](https://discord.gg/Dnhh4yJe).
+- Ask **questions** on Stack Overflow with the tag `alchemy-swift`.
+You can also ask us in [Discord](https://discord.gg/Dnhh4yJe).

-Submit **Bugs** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) (ideally with a failing test case) or [Discord](https://discord.gg/CDZWAda3).
+- Report **bugs** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) (ideally with a failing test case) or [Discord](https://discord.gg/CDZWAda3).

-Submit **Feature Requests** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) or bring em up on [Discord](https://discord.gg/9CZ4ksvn).
+- Submit **feature requests** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) or bring them up on [Discord](https://discord.gg/9CZ4ksvn).

 Alchemy was designed to make it easy for you to contribute code.
 It's a single codebase with special attention given to documentation, so don't be afraid to dive in and submit PRs for bug fixes, documentation cleanup, forks or tune ups.
-Check out this guide for some tips on contributing to Alchemy.